-3 Medium Term Financial Strategy
+5 Medium Term Financial Strategy (MTFS)

-- 3.1 The MTFS is prepared using a number of assumptions that then forms a net increase in the budget from one year to the next.
-Additional income or expenditure reductions are then required to meet this increase. - 3.2 The Comprehensive Spending Review has provided additional detail following their headline announcements on 27 October 2021.
+5.1 The Comprehensive Spending Review has provided additional detail following their headline announcements on 27 October 2021.
 Overall, the government said the settlement would provide a real-terms spending power increase of 4% on 2021/22.
 This reflects both inflationary rises to core grants and the assumption that Councils will raise council tax up to the referendum limit.
-In
+In practice, this means a 1.99% increase in council tax, and 1% for the Adult Social Care precept.